Janko Tipsarević: 2013–2014: Fourth ATP title and string of injuries

-Tipsarević began his season by going one step better than the previous year to lift the 2013 Aircel Chennai Open title, defeating surprise finalist Roberto Bautista-Agut in the final.
+Tipsarević began his season by going one step better than the previous year to lift the 2013 Aircel Chennai Open title, defeating surprise finalist Roberto Bautista Agut in the final.

 At the Australian Open, he defeated Lleyton Hewitt, Lukáš Lacko and Julien Benneteau to reach a career-best fourth round of that tournament.
 He lost to Nicolás Almagro after retiring due to a foot injury late in the second set.
 In the French Open, he lost in the third round to Mikhail Youzhny in a match that was marred by an altercation with a screaming fan.
 At Wimbledon he lost to countryman Viktor Troicki in the first round.
 He made the fourth round of the US Open.

 In 2014, Tipsarević underwent foot surgery in Frankfurt for the injury suffered in Valencia.
 The operation was successful, and he hoped to resume his career soon.

 2015: Return from injury and time off

 Following 17 months of inactivity, Tipsarević made a return to the ATP World Tour, stating: "My goal and dream would be to come back to the top 10, and I don’t have many weeks to waste."

 He began his season in March, partnering Djokovic in doubles at the Miami Masters, which Tipsarević had entered using a protected ranking (PR).
 The pair lost a close first-round match to Robert Lindstedt and Jürgen Melzer.

 In April, Tipsarević received a wild card for the U.S. Clay Court Championships in Houston, where he saved two match points to defeat qualifier Guilherme Clezar in the opening round.
 He followed this up with a competitive loss to fifth seed Santiago Giraldo.
 In doubles, Tipsarević and Philipp Petzschner lost to top seeds, the Bryan brothers.

 Later in the month, Tipsarević participated in the Romanian Open, defeating qualifier Thomas Fabbiano.
 In the second round, he was defeated by top seed Gilles Simon.
-At the BMW Open he defeated Bernard Tomic (world 27), before being halted by Victor Estrella Burgos Next, in May, he was given a wildcard for the Masters Madrid event qualifying draw.
+At the BMW Open he defeated Bernard Tomic (world 27), before being halted by Víctor Estrella Burgos Next, in May, he was given a wildcard for the Masters Madrid event qualifying draw.
 In the first qualifying round, Tipsarević beat third seed and No. 61 Vasek Pospisil in straight sets, but lost the next qualifying round 2–1 sets to youngster No. 103 Thanasi Kokkinakis.
 Next, he took part in the clay court Geneva Open event, where he was again given a wildcard into the main draw.
 However, he lost in straight sets to No. 66 Denis Istomin in the first round.

 In June, Tipsarević played at Wimbledon.
 He lost in straight sets to Marcel Granollers in the first round.
-He had better luck at the US Open, taking Guillermo Garcia-Lopez to five sets in defeat.
+He had better luck at the US Open, taking Guillermo García López to five sets in defeat.
 He and Radu Albot lost in three sets to Aliaksandr Bury and Denis Istomin in the first round of doubles.

 He did not play on tour for the rest of the year.